Introduction

 $ git blame -L 57,61 plot_buoys.py

-We can see that the problematic line was brought in during commit eecf
+We can see that the problematic line was brought in during commit eecf.

-Multiple commits after something breaks can make git blame
+Multiple commits after something breaks can make git blame a little harder to use.

 Challenge: Using git blame across files